Hi there!

 4: Recommender Discrimination Systems

-What these systems tend to work out, of course, is that the kinds of content which best captures our attention (and this is essential: within the contexts they are tasked with “optimising”) tends to be strongly emotively charged.
-Fight, flight, or freeze.
-They can, and often do, become adept at surfacing content which makes us feel angry, or sad, or happy, or any number of more nuanced emotions, and they show an exceptional knack for doing this just as one’s own, individual attention threatens to wane.
+What these systems tend to work out, of course, is that the sort of content which best captures our attention — and this is essential: within the contexts they are tasked with “optimising” — tends to be strongly emotively charged.
+“Fight, flight, or freeze” stuff.
+And so these systems can (and often have) become adept at surfacing content that prompts us to feel angry, or sad, or happy, or any number of more (and less) nuanced emotions.
+They’ve also shown an exceptional knack for doing so just as our own, individual attention threatens to wane; in doing so, they buy themselves another screen-tap, and possibly another one after that.
 In these respects, recommender systems do superlative work.

-Many would consider these to be negative aspects of such systems; something worth investigating further, and perhaps somehow correcting.
-Unfortunately, there seems to be little overlap between this growing school of thought and the profit-driven actions of those publishers we’ve been mentioning.
-It is true of advertisers — yes, us — who blithely encourage the ever-more pervasive deployment of such systems, whose workings we do not and cannot even claim to know, in pursuit of an ever-rising stock of potential ad impressions, addressable to the individual mind, with ever-growing accuracy and precision.
+To our great and well-deserved shame, the same is also true of advertisers — yes, us — who blithely encourage the pervasive and uncritical deployment of such systems, whose workings we do not and cannot even claim to know, in the hopes of accessing an ever-greater supply of potential ad impressions, addressable to the individual mind, with ever-greater accuracy and precision.

 5: Generative AI-yai-yai